abc1196/sd2018b-project/README.md

 * Kubernetes Cluster

 ### Description
 For this project we are going to deploy a kubernetes cluster with 3 nodes, one master and two workers.
-For that, we are going to use Google Cloud Platform, that provides a lot of benefits like: load balancing, automatic scaling, node pools, etc. To achieve this is necessary to follow a series of steps, provided in a easy Google guide (https://google.qwiklabs.com/focuses/878?locale=en&parent=catalog&qlcampaign=77-18-gcpd-236&utm_source=gcp&utm_medium=documentation).
+For that, we are going to use Google Cloud Platform, that provides a lot of benefits like: load balancing, automatic scaling, node pools, etc. To achieve this is necessary to follow a series of steps, provided in an easy Google guide (https://google.qwiklabs.com/focuses/878?locale=en&parent=catalog&qlcampaign=77-18-gcpd-236&utm_source=gcp&utm_medium=documentation).
-To demostrate the correct functioning of the cluster we are going to deploy a pod executing a web service.
+To demonstrate the correct functioning of the cluster we are going to deploy a pod executing a web service.
 The deployment will have 3 replicas and each pod will have a label.
 This application could be accessed through the browser.

 ### Development
 The goals of this project were achieved using Google Cloud Platform.
-First step is to log in to **Google Cloud Console**, if you have an GCP account is preferred to use the one provided for ***qwiklabs*** to not generate charges.
+First step is to log in to **Google Cloud Console**, if you have a GCP account is preferred to use the one provided for ***qwiklabs*** to not generate charges.
 Once we are in, it is necessary to activate Google Cloud Shell to access to command-line.
 When the environment is provisioned and connected, we can start.
 This shell is a virtual machine that has all the tools we will need.
 The project on Google Cloud is already created, so we have to set the default compute zone, and then it is ready to create the cluster.
 ```
 gcloud config set compute/zone us-central1-a
 ```
-A cluster consists of at least one machine, which corresponds to the master, an multiple worker machines called nodes.
+A cluster consists of at least one machine, which corresponds to the master, and multiple worker machines called nodes.
 To create the cluster we run the following command:
 ```
 gcloud container clusters create sd2018b-project
 ```